SupeRuier/awesome-active-learning/subfields/AL_applications.md

 ## Remote Sensing

 Remote sensing is an field with really high labeling cost.
-AL is well use in this field.
+AL is well used in this field.

 - Deep Active Learning for Remote Sensing Object Detection [2020, Arxiv]
 - Deep Active Learning in Remote Sensing for data efficient Change Detection [2020, Arxiv]
+- Classiﬁcation of Summer Crops Using Active Learning Techniques on Landsat Images in the Northwest of the Province of Buenos Aires [2020]
+- [Online Semisupervised Active Classification for Multiview PolSAR Data [2020, IEEE TRANSACTIONS ON CYBERNETICS]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9238410)

 ## Medical image classification